cloudogu/usermgt/docs/operations/csv-import_en.md

 * Any number of users can be created via the import.
 * If the user already exists, the values in the CSV are used for updating the user.
-* Currently, each user created is considered as external user.
+* Currently, each user created is considered as internal user.
 * Via the import **no** group can be created or assigned.

+## EMail Notification

+When creating a new user account, users automatically receive an email with their login information, including username and temporary password.
+These emails can be configured individually, using placeholders such as ${username}
+and ${password}.
+After the first login, users are prompted to change their temporary password to ensure the security of the account.

 ## Result
 A result entry is created for the import.
 This result can be found in the `importHistory` volume under